Works on the River Cam

 LICENSING OF CONSTRUCTION WORK ON THE BED AND BANKS

 The framework for licensing construction activity summarised below defines licenses for different scales of work.
 These are classed as "Minor", "Notifiable", "Major" and "Exceptional".
-Once you have identified the category your works fall into, please select, completed and submit the appropriate form.
+Once you have identified the category your works fall into, please select, completed and submit the appropriate form, the link to which can be found at the bottom of this page.

 Minor work: In this case, some or all of the following apply:- the work takes less than two days; it affects less than 10m of bank; it has no impact on the navigation; no bed material within the navigable channel is disturbed that requires disposal.
 Examples of such work may include installation of mooring rings on, or poles immediately adjacent to, the bank so that a boat can be moored safely.